 The point is that the sound an aid produces in a given ear is not necessarily what the fitting-computer predicts, which is based on an average size ear with average acoustics, and it is not what that same hearing aid would produce in someone else's ear.
-So a method, one of which is probe-microphone measures like the one discussed, to measure the performance of the aid in your actual ear helps make sure that we are making all speech sounds audible and comfortable.

-Gain-How much increase in sound, usually as a function of frequency, a hearing aid causes.
+So a method, one of which is probe-microphone measures like the one discussed, to measure the performance of the aid in your actual Gain-How much increase in sound, usually as a function of frequency, a hearing aid causes.
 25 dB of gain at 1000 Hz in your ear will sound different than 30 dB of gain.